CRNCwork/.github/profile/README.md

 8) Devote one entire 30 minute block each day to housekeeping or 5S-ing your work environment; set things in order.

-9) Continuously experiment with your systems of organization and time mgmt approach.
-Cheat; use lifehacks of others.
+9) Cheat!
+Steal lifehacks that work!
+Continuously experiment with systems of organization and time mgmt approaches.

 10) Stop weakening the body; remove chairs, avoid most sitting; continuously strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).